Bobby Rainey: 2014 season

 On March 5, 2014, Rainey signed a one-year deal to stay with the Buccaneers.
 Rainey compiled 94 attempts for 406 yards and one touchdown only second to Doug Martin.
 He also had 33 catches for 315 yards and one receiving touchdown.

 2015 season

 On March 10, 2015, the Buccaneers extended a restricted free agent tender offer of $1.542 million for one year to Rainey restricting him from free negotiating with any other and granting Tampa the right to match any offer he receives from other teams.
 He signed his one-year tender on April 24.

 New York Giants

 Rainey signed with the New York Giants on April 11, 2016.

 Baltimore Ravens (second stint)

-On July 26, 2017, Rainey signed with the Ravens.
-On September 1, 2017, he was released by the Ravens during final roster cuts.
-He was re-signed on October 10, 2017, after an injury to Terrance West.
+On July 26, 2017, Rainey signed with the Baltimore Ravens.
+On September 1, he was released by the Ravens during final roster cuts.
+Rainey was re-signed on October 10, after an injury to Terrance West.
 In Week 6, against the Chicago Bears, he recorded a 96-yard kickoff return touchdown in the third quarter.
-On November 13, 2017, Rainey was released by the Ravens.
+On November 13, Rainey was released by the Ravens.